David (footballer, born October 1995)

-David Corrêa da Fonseca (born 17 October 1995), simply known as David or by the acronym DVD, is a Brazilian footballer who plays as a winger for Vasco da Gama, on loan from Internacional.
+David Corrêa da Fonseca (born 17 October 1995), simply known as David or by the acronym DVD, is a Brazilian footballer who plays as a winger for Vasco da Gama.

 Career

 Vitória

 David made his league debut for Vitória against Confiança on 19 March 2015.
 He scored his first goal for the club against Paraná on 11 July 2015, scoring in the 61st minute.

 Cruzeiro

 David made his league debut for Cruzeiro against Fluminense on 22 April 2018.
 He scored his first goal for the club against Corinthians on 14 November 2018, scoring in the 14th minute.

 Fortaleza

 David scored on his league debut for Fortaleza against Santa Cruz on 8 February 2020, scoring in the 31st minute.

 Internacional

 David made his league debut for Internacional against União RS on 29 January 2022.
 He scored his first league goal for the club against Aimoré on 6 March 2022, scoring in the 33rd minute.